 - Keep the area around the heat pump free of ice, snow, leaves and debris.

 - If water is dripping on the unit from a leaky gutter, fix the gutter.

 - If the heat pump has sunken into the ground, it needs to be elevated.
 This should be done by a licensed HVAC tech.

 There are a few things that you can do to try and thaw your frozen heat pump while you wait for a tech to make a service call.

 - If ice has frozen across the top of the unit, turn it off and remove the ice.

 - Ice can be removed with a garden hose, but first be sure the unit is turned off.

 - Turn on the air conditioning.
 Yes, you read that right.
 Turning on the A/C reverses the system and can thaw a frozen heat pump in a pinch.
 It usually only takes around 15 minutes to thaw, so set the thermostat to just barely come on.
 If the heat pump freezes up again, you should schedule a service call.

 - Never, under any circumstance, chip ice off of the coils with a sharp object.
 This can damage the coils and cause serious injury.

-For more information about how to deal with a frozen heat pump or to schedule a service call, contact the experts at Stack Heating and Cooling.
+For more information about how to deal with a frozen heat pump or to schedule a service call, contact the experts at Stack Heating, Cooling, Plumbing and Electric.
 We’ve proudly served homeowners throughout the greater Cleveland area since 1976.